akashgiricse/django-for-newborn-babies/README.md

   - #### Learn Git & GitHub basics
-    After learning basic command line, you need to learn the version-control system.
+    After learning basic command line, you should learn the version-control system.
 Git is one of the most popular version-control-system.
 It is used for tracking changes in computer files and coordinating work on those files among multiple people.<br>
     Here are some suggested resources
       - [Git Tutorial for Beginners: Command-Line Fundamentals(video)](https://www.youtube.com/watch?v=HVsySz-h9r4)
       - [Git & GitHub Crash Course For Beginners (video)](https://www.youtube.com/watch?v=SWYqp7iY_Tc)